-Any art therapist knows the value in art making, and how incredibly comforting and soothing it can be to the soul.
-Unfortunately many people are still unfamiliar with it and how it can help them.
+Any art therapist knows the value in art making, and how incredibly comforting and soothing it can be.
+However, many people are still unfamiliar with what art therapy is and how it can help them.
 Here are some ways art therapy is beneficial, and might be something for you to explore.

 1. Increases self-awareness.

 Creating art allows you to acknowledge and recognise feelings that are hiding in your subconscious.
 You might even feel surprised by what comes up.
 For example, you might think you’re angry over an issue but once you sit with it and process it, you realise it’s not even that issue at all but something else entirely different.
 Increasing self-awareness and clarity over our feelings has many benefits.
 Research suggests that when we see ourselves clearly, we are more confident and more creative.
 This leads to sounder decisions, stronger relationships, and more effective communication.
-The more you know yourself and what you need the better you are at getting what you really want and see life as it is rather than through our unrecognised perceptions of the world.
+The more you know yourself the better you are at getting what you really want in life.
+You are also more able to see life as it is rather than through our unrecognised perceptions of the world.

 2. Lowers stress, increases relaxation.

 Several studies show that engaging in any sort of visual expression results in the reward pathway in the brain being activated and raises serotonin levels.
 These benefits don’t just come from making art, they also occur by experiencing art.
 Observing art can stimulate the creation of new neural pathways and new ways of thinking.